 Gill Shaddick left Britain aged twenty-one to take up a job in Hong Kong and kept on travelling.
-She met her husband in a township in Zambia where she was the only single girl and he the only single guy.
+She met her husband in a township in Zambia.
 Together they embarked on a peripatetic journey living in a dozen countries.
 They counted cotton bollworms in Egypt, Sudan and Iran, tagged eels in New Zealand, owned a fishing business on Lake Kariba in central Africa and ran a rabbit farm in one of Scotland’s remotest corners.
 Their four daughters, each a constant source of joy, amusement and awe, were all born in different countries.

 In 2005, Gill travelled to Afghanistan as a volunteer and visited Kabul and the Panjshir.
 Journeys with each of her daughters took her to south-east Asia and then to India, Tibet and Nepal, where she worked as a Wwoofer on an organic farm.
 Solo journeys to Europe and Morocco and more recently across Central Asia from Shanghai to St Petersburg by train, keeps her wanderlust satisfied.